GDQuest/website/content/open-source/guides/learn-godot/beginner/index.md

 Now is a great time to learn game development.

-## Why [Godot]?
-What is [Godot]?
+## Why Godot?
+What is Godot?

-[Godot] is a 2D and 3D game engine with a fully-fledged editor, but it is different from the other big game engines out there.
+Godot is a 2D and 3D game engine with a fully-fledged editor, but it is different from the other big game engines out there.
 It is **Free and Open Source Software**, funded by the community, backed by large organizations like Mozilla or Microsoft, and lead by a team of passionate developers shooting for the stars.

 With **over 1000 contributors** at the time of writing, Godot is becoming more and more competitive even compared to the most significant engines in the games industry.